rldnjs3258/SJU-Artificial_Intelligence/README.md

 # SJU-Artificial_Intelligence

+This repository includes codes, theories and algorithms about AI.
-Artificial Intelligence class in Sejong University
+It is What I learned from Artificial Intelligence class in Sejong University.